2007 [6th-Generation] Toyota Camry Common Problems

 Ignition Coil Failure

 Ignition coils allow the spark plug to fire.
 A failed ignition coil can cause rough running, misfires, and a flashing check engine light.
 Failed ignition coils need to be replaced to restore proper engine operation.

 Replacing a failed ignition coil can be labor-intensive on Camrys equipped with the 2GR-FE V6 engine.
 The 2GR-FE is mounted transversely, meaning one bank of cylinders is back against the firewall.
 Depending on which coil failed, the entire intake manifold may need to come off to access it, which adds extra labor time to the job.

-Coil pack failures on Camrys with four-cylinder engines happen as well, but replacing the failed coil is easy, regardless of which one fails.
+Coil pack failures on Camrys with four-cylinder engines happen as well, but replacing the failed coil is easy and relatively inexpensive, regardless of which one fails.

 While this issue is not related to safety or reliability, it can be annoying.
-In hot climates like the south and southwest, the dash material can crack, melt, and become sticky.
+In hot climates like the southern and southwest United States, the dash material can crack, melt, and become sticky.
 This issue was so prevalent that Toyota offered a warranty extension to repair the dashboard on affected vehicles through January 2020.

 Does Your Camry Need Service?
 Stop in at Becker Service Center!

 If you drive the 6th-generation Toyota Camry, you might recognize some of the issues on this list.
 Given the age of these vehicles, any extended warranty coverage has likely come to an end, but that doesn’t mean you need to keep going to the dealership for service!

 Becker Service Center is Naperville’s neighborhood repair shop.
 Our team of technicians has years of experience, which means we are your one-stop shop for everything from oil changes and brake service to engine diagnostic and transmission service!
 Give us a call or schedule an appointment online today!